EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 {{fig-compare1}} compares the message sizes of EDHOC with the DTLS 1.3 handshake {{I-D.ietf-tls-dtls13}} with connection ID.
 The comparison uses a minimum number of extensions and offered algorithms/cipher suites, 4 bytes key identifiers, 1 byte connection IDs, no DTLS message fragmentation, and DTLS RPK SubjectPublicKeyInfo with point compression.

 In reality the total overhead will be larger due to mechanisms for fragmentation, retransmission and packet ordering.
-The overhead of fragmentation is proportional to the number of fragments, while the expected overhead due to retransmission in noisy environments is a superlinear funtion of the flight sizes.
+The overhead of fragmentation is proportional to the number of fragments, while the expected overhead due to retransmission in noisy environments is a superlinear function of the flight sizes.

 ~~~~~~~~~~~~~~~~~~~~~~~
 =====================================================================